The Complete Seedance 2 Prompt Guide

 When to use: Action sequences, revealing scenes, following subjects

-camera orbiting around the characterWriting Effective Action Descriptions
+orbiting drone shot around the villaWriting Effective Action Descriptions

 Use "then" to separate sequential actions.
 Limit to 2-4 actions per prompt.